-Second, IRAs come with additional fees over simply buying and selling Bitcoins on an exchange.
-As you may know, fees are a major killer to profit.
-The Custodian needs to make money too, and all the resources for securing the coins under custody costs a lot of money.
+Second, IRAs come with additional transaction fees over simply buying and selling Bitcoins on an exchange.
+As you may know, trade fees are a major killer to profit.
+The account holder needs to make money too, and all the resources for securing the coins under custody costs a lot of money.

 Finally, when you invest in Bitcoin in a cryptocurrency IRA, you do not get to hold the Bitcoin.
 There is therefore no way to really know if the custodian is holding the Bitcoin or if he is actually holding it safely.
 The custodian could get hacked or they could just run away with your money (the latter is unlikely, but possible).

 Of course, if you just want to buy Bitcoin or another digital asset, there are better ways to do so than through crypto IRA services.